leimao/ABI-Breaking-Change-Demo/README.md

 g++ -shared -fPIC library.cpp -I. -o liblibrary.so cd ..

-# Build application that links to library V1.
+# Build and run application.
 cd application

-# Run application that links to library V1 and
+# Build application that links to library V1 and
 # the vtable for the Shape class is from library V1.
 g++ -o app.app app.cpp -I../library_v1 -L../library_v1 -llibrary
 # Run application that links to library V1 with library V1 loaded at runtime.